 Emergencies: A formal plan should be established to deal with any emergency situations, which may arise during the event.
 The complexity of this will depend upon the size and nature of the event itself.
 A simple easy to follow plan will be acceptable for a small event.
-You may have to liaise with the emergency services, local hospitals and the GS360 Event Team and create a planning team to consider all potential major incidents and how you would deal with them.
-Organisers of larger events will need to cover this area in the SAG meetings.
+You may have to liaise with the emergency services, local hospitals and the GS360 Communities Manager and create a planning team to consider all potential major incidents and how you would deal with them.
+Organisers of larger events will need to cover this in the SAG meetings.

-Traffic: If you are organising an event there are possibilities that the planning will require a traffic management plan and a traffic ordertrafficorders@hounslow.gov.uk.
+Traffic: if your event require a traffic management plan and a traffic order, please contact trafficorders@hounslow.gov.uk.
 It is the responsibility of the organiser to employ a traffic manager to implement these plans.
 Whilst planning your event, these areas must be taken into consideration: park & ride, drop off/pick up points for cars and coaches, temporary taxi ranks, car parking and disabled parking.

 Structures: Many events will require temporary structures such as staging, tents, marquees, stalls etc. Decide where this equipment is to be obtained, who will erect it and what safety checks will be required.
 The location of any such structures should be identified on the site plan.
-Consider whether barriers will be required to protect the public against specific hazards such as moving machinery, barbecues, vehicles and any other dangerous displays etc. In some cases, barriers will need to have specified safety loadings dependant upon the number of people likely to attend.
+Consider whether barriers will be required to protect the public against specific hazards such as machinery, catering equipment, vehicles and any other dangers on site etc. In some cases, barriers will need to have specified safety loadings dependent upon the number of people likely to attend.
 Temporary structures should only be obtained from experienced suppliers.

-Catering: Ensure any caterers have been licensed by their local authority and that they will be sensibly positioned such as away from children’s activity areas and near to water supplies etc. Adequate space should be left between catering facilities to prevent any risk of fire spread.
+Catering: Ensure any caterers have been licensed by their local authority and that they will be sensibly located away from children’s activity areas and near to water supplies etc. Adequate space should be left between catering facilities to prevent any risk of fire spread.
 A copy of each caterer’s food hygiene certificate will need to be given to the GS360 Events Team.
 You may wish to use only caterers who are members of the Mobile Outside Caterers Association.
 Details can be found on the Useful contacts page in this pack.

 Alcohol: The sale of alcohol, or the supply of alcohol to members of a club, is a licensable activity under the Licensing Act 2003.

 A personal license holder must authorise every sale of alcohol made under a premises license.
-This means that, in addition to the above, organisers will need to ensure that they have at least one personal license holder present at the event to authorise sales of alcohol.
-Please contact the Lilicensing@hounslow.gov.ukcensing Authority Office on (0116) 252 7000 for further details.
+In addition to the above, organisers will need to ensure that they have at least one personal license holder present at the event to authorise sales of alcohol.
+Please contact the Licensing Team at licensing@hounslow.gov.uk for further details.

 Stewards: Stewards at larger events must be fully briefed on all aspects of the event including crowd control and emergency arrangements.
 Written instructions, site plans and checklists should be provided to them.
-It is important that stewards can be easily identified by the public and that they can effectively communicate with each other, their supervisor, the person responsible for health and safety, and the event manager.
+It is important that stewards can be easily identified by the public and that they can effectively communicate with each other, their supervisor, the person responsible for health and safety and the event manager.